nvolungis/videoplayer1/readme.md

 #### Developed on and tested against chrome =]=]

+## How to use it

+var videoplayer = embedvideo(src, container, options)

+### Required arguments
+**src** - String
+the url of the video in mp4 format

+**container** - String
+the id of the container to append the video to

+### Options
+**granularity** - Double
+from .01 to 1.0
+default .5
+the number of segments / second to split the video into for analytics

+**autoplay** - Boolean
+default true
+autoplay the video, or don't =]

+**volume** - Double
+from 0.0 to 1.0
+default 1.0
+sets the volume of the player on initialization

+**rewatchTreshold** - Integer
+from 0 to 100
+default 25
+the percentage of the video rewatched required to trigger a thresholdExceeded event

+**showStats** - Boolean
+default false
+show the heatmap, or don't (but you should!!)

+**prefix** - String
+default 'neils-video'
+Prefix added to all the elements created by the video player
+__note__: changing this will break the included style sheet

 ## Most challenging aspects

 ### 1 - Making the play head draggable

 It took lots of playing around and sketches to figure out what was actually happening here.
 The most difficult part was translating the current x position of the mouse to a percentage based on the scroll bar width.
-Lots of things have to be take into account, namely the position of the player itself, the play bars dimensions, and how wide the play head is.
+Lots of things have to be take into account, namely the position of the player itself, the play bar's dimensions, and how wide the play head is.
 I ended up with a flexible implementation – I can dynamically set the play head width in code and resize the player's container and everything still works.

 ### 2 - Building the segments representing continuous views